A Wedding Without Flowers?

 I recently came across this gorgeous wedding over on Once Wed, which was held in the Californian desert on an old Western movie set.
 I am loving everything about this wedding, but the bouquet of succulents particularly caught my eye…

-Now even though we are having a heat wave at the moment, London doesn’t generally have the weather for a desert-style celebration and a succulent bouquet may look a tad out of place in your Chelsea wedding!
+Now even though we are having a heat wave at the moment, even the north of London doesn’t generally have the weather for a desert-style wedding and a succulent bouquet may look a tad out of place in your Chelsea wedding!
 However, it’s a fabulous example of an alternative to a floral bouquet.
 So for those of you who are looking for something different for your wedding, here are my ideas for stylish alternatives to floral decorations…

 Plants